felixboehm/planda/docs/product-spec.md

 - Location-aware offer filtering
 - Map view of nearby activities and people

-### 6. Democratic Community Governance
+### 6. Community Self-Governance (DAO-like, but not a DAO)
-- Each community governed by its members
+- **Each community is self-governed** by its members (not platform admin-driven)
-- Liquid democracy voting system
+- **Simple, accessible governance** - Easy-to-use voting and delegation (no blockchain complexity)
-- Direct voting or delegate to trusted members
+- **Liquid democracy** - Vote directly or delegate to trusted community members
+- **Per-community delegation** - Build trust networks within each community
 - Vote on community rules, moderation policies, features
-- Propose and vote on community initiatives
+- Propose and vote on community initiatives (requests for changes)
-- Transparent decision-making with blockchain-style auditing
+- **Transparent decision-making** - All votes visible and auditable
 - Moderator elections and accountability
 - Community treasury and resource allocation
-- Topic-specific governance councils
+- Focus on building trust between people in communities

 ### 7. Next-Generation Social Interactions
 - **Posts & Threads** - Rich media posts with nested discussions